cmugpi/cmugpi.github.io/topics/terminal-usage/jobs-man-links/index.md

 ## Exiting from a REPL (^D)

-If you are working in `python`, `coin`, `bash` or any other program that repeatedly gets input from you while it's running, you can almost always make the program exit by pressing `^D` (or end of file, commonly abbreviated EOF).
+If you are working in `python`, `coin`, `bash` or any other program that repeatedly gets input from you while it is running, you can almost always make the program exit by pressing `^D` (or end of file, commonly abbreviated EOF).

 These types of programs are called REPLs (read-eval-print-loop).
 They do exactly